16pixels/Valisette/README.md

   browserSync: { // This implies that you are hosting your code on your machine but you can always set browserSync options -> https://github.com/Va1/browser-sync-webpack-plugin
     host: 'localhost',
     port: 3000,
-    proxy: false, // If you type an url here ex : 'http://mydevelopmentserver.dev' , Jockpack will not serve your code and simply proxy your dev server url
+    proxy: false, // If you type an url here ex : 'http://mydevelopmentserver.dev' , Valisette will not serve your code and simply proxy your dev server url
     baseDir: './public',
     index: './index.html',
     directory: true,